COLONIA del SACRAMENTO: Easy Day Trip from Buenos Aires

 Ruinas del Convento de San Francisco

-There are two wharfs that poke out from the town center on the northern edge.
-The Muelle 1866 is to be seen from a distance as you are not actually allowed to stroll down its wooden walkway.
-However, you can take a walk down the longer wharf several feet away.
-There are benches all along the wharf where you can sit down and enjoy the views of the ocean, the docked boats, and the older wharf.
+However, you can take a walk down the longer wharf (Luz Muelle de Colonia) several feet away.
+There are benches all along this wharf where you can sit down and enjoy the views of the ocean, the docked boats, and the older wharf.
+It’s a great place to watch the sunset.

 Feria Artesanal de la Ciudad